GitHawkApp/GitHawk/README.md

 ## How

-Freetime will be released with (at least) a three-phased rollout:
+GitHawk will be released with (at least) a three-phased rollout:

 1. Basic, "read only" version.
     - Read notifications for PRs and Issues